-The has come to shift to a healthier, fitter lifestyle.
+The time has come to shift to a healthier, fitter lifestyle.

 How about becoming a fitness instructor and making some solid cash?